NixOS/rfcs/rfcs/0000-simple-override-strategy.md

 functions to convert existing expressions to the new scheme.

-This feature require the addition of extra Nix syntax, which might have not easy semantics, as it would depend on the evaluation environ, in a similar way as error messages are produced with `addErrorContext`.
+This feature require the addition of extra Nix syntax, which might have not easy semantics, as it would depend on the evaluation environment.

 # Alternatives
 [alternatives]: #alternatives